Roberto

 Iacono

-Ph.D. in Economics, Professor in Economics at the Norwegian University of Science and Technology (NTNU), Trondheim, Norway.
+Ph.D. in Economics, Professor in Economics (with focus on Social and Welfare Policy) at the Norwegian University of Science and Technology (NTNU), Trondheim, Norway.

 About me

-My recent research is at the intersection between Public and Applied Economics, with a focus on (i) behavioural responses to capital taxation, (ii) the measurement of income and wealth inequality, and (iii) microeconometric questions related to active labor market policy and welfare interventions.
+My recent research is at the intersection between Public and Applied Economics, with a focus on (i) behavioural responses to capital taxation, (ii) the measurement of income and wealth inequality, and (iii) micro-econometric questions related to labor market policy and welfare interventions.

 Me as a lecturer